 21 million Americans suffering from untreated addiction.

 There is a difference between substance use, substance use that is harmful, and a substance use disorder.
 Addiction can develop over time or can appear after the first time someone uses.
 It is often difficult to tell if substance use is a problem, especially in the earlier stages of use.
-If you are questioning your use – take our self-test and see where your substance use lands on the spectrum.
+If you are questioning your use – take our self-quiz and see where your substance use lands on the spectrum.

 If substance use has negative consequences for you, you may be experiencing an addiction.
 Many people have an unhealthy relationship to substances, but may not necessarily meet the diagnostic criteria for a substance use disorder.
 Identifying the problem is the first, important step toward getting healthy again.

 “ Many of the red flags in substance use appear in your relationship with the people closest to you

 How do you know you have a substance use problem?

 Not everyone has the same issues with substance use.
 Some people experience physical dependence on the substance and may go through withdrawal or “the shakes” if they don’t use.
 Other people have a mental or psychological dependence on the substance, relying on it to make them feel comfortable in social situations.
 Some people “self-medicate” with substances and use in order to cope with other mental health issues, like depression or anxiety.

 Some of the major signs of dependence on substances include: